Capital World Group

 Many brands struggle with delays, inconsistent sizing, and unclear compliance, but CWG solves this by combining certified processes with transparent operations, giving clients faster speed-to-market and dependable quality.
 Explore our homepage or contact us to see how we can deliver quality, consistency, and trust every step of the way.

-One company is CWG’s Kiara Garments factory in Nam Dinh.
-This family-owned factory gives CWG end-to-end control from sourcing to export, operating 18 production lines with 800 skilled staff and specialising in ladies’ knit and woven apparel.
+One company is CWG’s Kiara Garments factory in Ninh Binh.
+This family-owned factory gives CWG end-to-end control from sourcing to export, operating 18 production lines with 800 skilled staff and specialising in manufacturing women’s tops and bottoms.

 Read More